Robust design under uncertainty in quantum error mitigation: Robust design under uncertainty for error mitigation

+where $O^{\rm exact}$ is an exact expectation value of the observable for the circuit of interest.
+Alternatively, the proposed methods can be straightforwardly applied to quantify variance and tail value at risk of $O^{\rm mitigated}$.
+In such cases, knowledge of $O^{\rm exact}$ is not necessary.
+Furthermore, other measures of error, like absolute error, can be used.
+A statistical characterization of $P(O^{\rm mitigated})$'s or $P(\eta)$'s distribution on average and in the tails, is crucial for understanding the uncertainty of the mitigation outcomes and enables us to design error mitigation methods that are robust under uncertainty.
-A statistical characterization of $P(O^{\rm mitigated})$'s distribution, or the distribution of its error, is crucial for understanding the behavior of the system under uncertainty, and enables us to design error mitigation methods that are thus robust under uncertainty.
-For instance, one can consider the balance of error mitigation bias versus uncertainty for a given shot budget, $N_s^{\rm tot}$.
-In particular, in the case of ZNE, higher-order polynomial extrapolation leads to a lower bias while resulting in larger shot uncertainty for a fixed shot budget~\cite{giurgica2020digital}.
-Similarly, in the case of Virtual Distillation, increasing the number of state copies results in better suppression of coherent errors increasing shot uncertainty~\cite{czarnik2021qubit}.

-For learning-based error mitigation, an analogous effect occurs concerning the expressive power of the ansatz used to correct noisy observables~\cite{bultrini2021unifying}.
-Therefore, error mitigation methods considered here usually have hyperparameters, like ZNE's extrapolation method, Virtual Distillation copy number, or learning-based error mitigation ansatz choice that can be adjusted to optimize performance or robustness.
-It has been demonstrated that the choice of such hyperparameters affects error mitigation performance significantly~\cite{giurgica2020digital,bultrini2021unifying}.
-While heuristic hyperparameter choices have been proposed~\cite{giurgica2020digital,czarnik2022improving}, no systematic methods of the hyperparameter choice have so far been introduced.
+An example of such a design is the optimization of error mitigation bias versus uncertainty for a given shot budget, $N_s^{\rm tot}$.
+In particular, in the case of ZNE and a fixed $N_s^{\rm tot}$, higher-order polynomial extrapolation leads to a lower bias, while resulting in higher shot uncertainty~\cite{giurgica2020digital}.
+Similarly, in the case of Virtual Distillation, increasing the number of state copies results in better suppression of coherent errors and increased shot uncertainty~\cite{czarnik2021qubit}.
+In learning-based error mitigation, a similar effect arises with respect to the expressive power of the ansatz employed to correct noisy observables~\cite{bultrini2021unifying}.
+The ZNE extrapolation method, Virtual Distillation copy number, or learning-based error mitigation ansatz choice are examples of error mitigation hyperparameters that can be adjusted to optimize performance or robustness.
+While heuristic hyperparameter choices have been proposed~\cite{giurgica2020digital,czarnik2022improving}, no systematic methods for hyperparameter choice have been introduced so far.

-In this work, we propose to use $O^{\rm mitigated}$'s distributional properties or the distribution of its error to determine uncertainty and quality of error mitigation as a function of its hyperparameters and to find the optimal hyperparameter values.
-For example, one can consider $\langle \eta \rangle$ and estimate it for given hyperparameter values sampling error mitigation outcomes.
-In the spirit of a variational quantum algorithm, one can minimize $\langle \eta \rangle$ using a classical optimization algorithm in a feedback loop with the sampling that uses $\langle \eta \rangle$ as the cost function~\cite{cerezo2020variationalreview}.
-Similarly, one can optimize other properties of $O^{\rm mitigated}$ or $\eta$ distributions.
-Such an approach enables one to use state-of-the-art classical algorithms to maximize and minimize $\langle \eta \rangle$ with respect to hyperparameter values.
-Such minimal and maximal values characterize the error sensitivity to hyperparameter choice, informing the best choice of the hyperparameters.
-In this work, we present proof-of-principle of such an optimization.